alexholt54/CSE111Project/README.md

 # CSE111Project
-Basic music network application allowing users to create music playlists, follow other users, and view playlists of other users.
+Basic music network application allowing users to create and edit playlists of music, follow other users, follow artists, view songs made by different artists, view albums made by artists, and view playlists of other users.

-This project will be implemented using a sqlite3 database.
+This project was implemented with:
+HTML, CSS, and Javascript for the frontend
+Flask and SQLite3 database for the backend